Monokuma: Concept and creation

-The Monokuma robot is one controlled by the main antagonists of the Danganronpa franchise, consisting of a teddy bear with a black left-hand-side, a white right-hand-side, one black right-eye, one red-left eye containing the logo for Hope's Peak Academy, a half-smile expression, short ears and an extruding belly button microphone, with a built-in explosive device in the scenario that a student decides to fight the Monokuma robot.
-His design is meant to be basis of the black and white morality.
+The Monokuma robot is one controlled by the main antagonists of the Danganronpa franchise, consisting of a teddy bear with a black left-hand side, a white right-hand-side, one black right-eye, one red-left eye containing the logo for Hope's Peak Academy, a half-smile expression, short ears and an extruding belly button microphone, with a built-in explosive device in the scenario that a student decides to fight the Monokuma robot.
+His design is meant to be the basis of black-and-white morality.
 His activation in the first game's finale was meant to elaborate on the fact that Junko was still controlling him in the form of a virus.

-The character's name originates from a combination of the romanization of monochrome (モノクローム, monokurōmu), referencing his black-and-white color scheme, and クマ (kuma), the Japanese word for “bear”.
-The character's black-and-white color scheme is in reference to the concepts of innocence (白, white) and guilt (黒, black) in the Japanese language, embodying the character's typical depiction as a judge and executioner.
-The original design of the Monokuma character as originally intended for Distrust (an early version of Danganronpa: Trigger Happy Havoc) as drawn by character designer Rui Komatsuzaki depicted them as resembling an anatomical model commonly used in education, with their "white" and "black" sides being originally depicted as a nude human, fully-skinned on one side of their body, while having their muscles and organs exposed on the other side with a red color scheme.
+The character's name originates from a combination of the romanization of monochrome (モノクローム, monokurōmu), referencing his black-and-white color scheme, and クマ (kuma), the Japanese word for a bear.
+The character's black-and-white color scheme is in reference to the concepts of innocence (白, white) and guilt (黒, black) in Japanese, embodying the character's typical depiction as a judge and executioner.
+The original design of the Monokuma character as originally intended for Distrust (an early version of Danganronpa: Trigger Happy Havoc]) as character designer Rui Komatsuzaki drew them depicted them as resembling an anatomical model commonly used in education, with their white and black sides being originally depicted as a nude human, fully-skinned on one side of their body, while having their muscles and organs exposed on the other side with a red color scheme.
 In redeveloping the game for the "psychopop" genre, Kodaka told Komatsuzaki to create "a bear [who] was half-white and half-dark with the dark half resembling Venom"; Komatsuzaki then illustrated the final character design concept art within 15 minutes, which Kodaka then believed to be suitable for the game.
 Kodaka also cites Winnie the Pooh as an influence for the character.